UWSEDS-aut17/groupby/docs/specs.md

 - **Summarize and/or aggregate individual data sources**
     - Understand formats and schemas of data exported from Facebook, Twitter, LinkedIn, Google Calendar
-    - Identify meaningful summaries (e.g. total number of posts) and aggregations (e.g. total Tweets per week) for each data source
+    - Identify meaningful summaries (e.g. total number of posts, wordcloud of hashtags, etc.) and aggregations (e.g. total Tweets per week) for each data source
 - **Synthesize across data sources to answer questions**
     - Do the user's levels of activity across different social media platforms rise and fall together, or do they cycle between one platform or another?
     - What times of day do they tend to be most active on social media?